Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### Factories

 Resources are manufactured by factories.
-You can click the "Common" button to hide the common pop data, and you will find the "Build factory commands" section.
+Click "Carrier", make sure the selected pop is "Labourer", then click "Specific" button to show labourer-specific information.
+You will find the "Build factory commands" section.

 ![player info pop system initial build factory](./images/player-info-pop-system-initial-build-factory.png)